 You will probably want to invest in a RAID system, which is designed to tolerate a drive failure and keep on working (see 5.3).

-3.4 You will need to check for or choose some additional components.
+3.4 You may need some additional components.

 4 Server software